ethereum/remix-project/docs/tutorial_debug.rst

  - Memory
  - Call Data
  - Call Stack
- - Return Value (only if the current step in a RETURN opcode)
+ - Return Value (only if the current step is a RETURN opcode)
- - Full Storages Changes (only at the end of the execution - display every storage change of every contract)
+ - Full Storages Changes (only at the end of the execution - display every storage change of every modified contract)

 Reverted Transaction
 ~~~~~~~~~~~~~~~~~~~~